 Surprisingly, with their other traits in mind, Beagles are known to be a little more intelligent than Foxhounds, who have average intelligence.
 Because of traits like this, Beagles are better choices for new pet owners, and Foxhounds should be owned by experienced dog owners.

-Beagles are generally easier to train than Foxhounds.
+Training-wise, when it comes to the Beagle vs. Foxhound, Beagles are generally easier to train.
 While they may come off as independent and stubborn at first, they work well with positive reinforcement training.
 Foxhounds are certainly smart and trainable but may take a little more work than Beagles.
 They both need to be socialized well as a pup if you want them to transform into polite adults.

 Foxhounds love the outdoors and wide-open spaces.
 They have the innate desire to track and make excellent hunting companions.
 While you can train your Beagle to hunt, you will likely have better success with a Foxhound.